SachinCoder1/Learn-blockchain/README.md

  ## 4. What is Ethereum?
     Ethereum is a decentralized, open-source blockchain with smart contract functionality.
+Ethereum is an open blockchain platform that lets anyone build and use decentralized applications that run on blockchain technology.

  ## 5. What is EVM (Ethereum Virtual Machine) and why do we use it?